y553546436/Omen-Artifact/README.md

 To save the reviewers' time and avoid potential inconsistency of training results across different platforms, we provide the option of using our trained models.
 We uploaded the trained models to Google Drive.
 To use the uploaded models, download the zip file `all_models.zip` [here](https://drive.google.com/file/d/1ji3cbdqLh4uGsz0fReg1sh0deip7TMFn/view?usp=sharing) into the `src/` directory and unzip it under the `src/` directory of this repository `unzip -q all_models.zip`.
 If you downloaded the trained models, the pipeline script will automatically use the downloaded models and skip the training process.

-## Experiment Set 1: Table 6 [estimated ~1 hour if skip training, ~1 day if trained on CPU, and ~2 hours if trained on GPU]
+## Experiment Set 1: Table 5, Figure 6, Figure 7 [estimated ~1 hour if skip training, ~1 day if trained on CPU, and ~2 hours if trained on GPU]

 ### Collect the Main Accuracy and Runtime Data

-Note that some runtime data in Table 6 are collected when running on a MicroController (MCU, see Section 7.1 "Execution Setup" in the paper) to verify the effectiveness of Omen in target edge scenarios, and other runtime data are collected on local machines.
+Note that some runtime data in Table 5 and Figure 6 are collected when running on a MicroController (MCU, see Section 7.1 "Experimental Setup" in the paper) to verify the effectiveness of Omen in target edge scenarios, and other runtime data are collected on local machines.
 We provide our MCU code in `firmware/` directory for review, but we understand that the reviewers may not have the exact hardware to run the MCU code.
 Therefore, to save the reviewers' trouble to purchase and setup the exact MCU, we provide the options of (1) using our MCU data and local data, or (2) using our MCU data and collect your own local data.

 #### [Option 1] Use Our MCU and Local Data